 When we were in Montreal last weekend we went to the Marche Atwater, which is a fantastic farmer’s market, you can find everything and anything there.
-I have this crazy addiction to anything French but when I am given the opportunity to shop in a French Supermarche or even a Pharmacie, I go nuts buying all sorts of little things.
+I have this crazy addiction to anything France.
+When I am given the opportunity to shop in a French Supermarche or even a Pharmacie, I go nuts buying all sorts of little things.
 You can imagine how I was when I saw these ground cherries; I was smiling ear to ear!
-We have only seen ground cherries one other time, at Lenny’s mother’s house last summer.
-We knew she would love some so we purchased a big basket to smuggle back to the states.
-We ate a large portion, gave her some and brought the rest back to California.
+I have only seen ground cherries one other time, at Lenny’s mother’s house last summer.
+I knew she would love some so I purchased a big basket to smuggle back to her.
+We dod eat a large portion, gave her some, and brought the rest back to California.

 What is a ground cherry?
 A ground cherry also known as a Physalis is a small orange fruit similar to a very small cherry tomato, but it is enclosed in a large papery husk, which reminded me of a paper lantern.
 The small fruit does not have a pit, but rather a bunch of tiny seeds.
 The taste is slightly tart with a mild, and refreshing acidity.

-I love making clafoutis and whenever I have some stone fruits laying around that are in need of love, I fall back onto a clafoutis.
-Traditional it is made with cherries but any stone fruit works just as nicely.
-The texture is somewhat custard like but a little firmer.
-I usually pit my fruit when I made it, therefore, I add either almond extract or I use almond flour, which gives it a great texture as well as flavor.
+I love making clafoutis and whenever I have some stone fruits lying around that are in need of love, I fall back onto a clafoutis.
+A traditional recipe is made with cherries but any stone fruit works just as nicely.
+The texture is somewhat custard-like but a little firmer.
+I usually take the pit out of my fruit when I make it; therefore, I add either almond extract or I use almond flour, which gives it a great texture too.
 This is a great and easy recipe to have on hand all year!

 - 2 eggs

 - 1/2 teaspoon almond extract or 1 teaspoon vanilla extract

 - butter, just enough to butter the dishes